Skip to main content

 The pattern of what works: high-frequency, rule-governed tasks that don't require relationship judgement.
 AI doesn't close the deal — it removes the admin around it.

-• Meeting scheduling al posto di: Back-and-forth over email
+• Meeting scheduling replaces: Back-and-forth over email

 The best-documented use cases report marked improvements in response times and qualified-lead volume, but the available figures are self-reported aggregates from vendors and analysts, not independently verified: read them as direction, not a promise of results.

-02 · Strumenti
+02 · Tools

 Two philosophies, not a shopping list